kaleid-liner/jekyll-klblog/pages/cv.md

 ### Profile

-I'm a sophomore at the Department of Computer Science and Technology at USTC (University of Science and Technology of China).
+I'm a USTC-MSRA joint PhD.
 I have great interests in various fields of CS, e.g., high performance computing, operating systems, web back-end development, and so on.
+I now mainly research in edge device computating acceleration.

 I am always eager to embrace new technologies, and love to overcome challenge while digging into problems.
 I love coding.
 Welcome to follow me on [Github](<https://github.com/kaleid-liner>).